mohitpai/journey-optimizer.en/help/using/sms/sms-configuration.md

     Start by selecting the **[!UICONTROL SMS Type]** that will be sent with the surface: **[!UICONTROL Transactional]** or **[!UICONTROL Marketing]**.

-    * Choose **Marketing** for promotional SMS: these messages require user consent.
+    * Choose **Marketing** for promotional text messages: these messages require user consent.
     * Choose **Transactional** for non-commercial messages such as order confirmation, password reset notifications, or delivery information for example.

-    When creating a SMS message, you must choose a valid channel surface matching the category you selected for your message.
+    When creating a SMS/MMS message, you must choose a valid channel surface matching the category you selected for your message.

     >[!CAUTION]
     >
-    >**Transactional** SMS messages can be sent to profiles who unsubscribed from marketing communications.
+    >**Transactional** messages can be sent to profiles who unsubscribed from marketing communications.
 These messages can only be sent in specific contexts.

 1. Select the **[!UICONTROL SMS configuration]** to associate with the surface.